rxdock/rxdock/docs/reference-guide/configuration.rst

 Input file locations
 --------------------

-The search path for the majority of input files for rDock is:
+The search path for the majority of input files for |Dock| is:

 * Current working directory
 * ``$RBT_HOME``, if defined